 Once we decided to color block our bentwoods, we starting thinking about how we should go about executing our idea.
 I prepped the chairs similar to the table with one huge exception the wood filler.
-All 8 of our chairs were in excellent condition for antique chairs, but they had good character (read: wear but in a good way).
+All 8 of our chairs were in good condition for antique chairs, but they did have some character to them (read: wear but in a good way).

 I primed the chairs with gray spray paint primer.
 The goal was to tape as little as possible.
 I painted the legs pink (Disney Color by Behr called Invitation to a Princess) without measuring and the stripe cream (Behr color matched to Sherwin Williams Pacer White) also without measuring.
 It took 3 coats to cover but only about 30 min per coat to complete.

 I marked off 3 1/2″ from the bottom and taped the bottom of the pink legs off.
-We couldn’t get a picture of us measuring because it took both of us and all 4 hands to pull off.
 Since the bentwoods have a curve top, we couldn’t measure from the top to an exact point.
 We marked the 1st curve of the chair.
 Nick held a large level while I taped the next curve of the chair.
 And on and on and on until all 8 chairs were done about 2 hours later.
 It sounds bad, but each chair needed to be taped at 8 different places x 8 chairs so 64 tedious tapings.

-The cream stripe was especially difficult since I had to keep it as straight as possible around the curves.
+Keep the cream stripe as straight as possible around the curves.
 You can see the disconnect in the tape here with the crease.
 I just ripped a little piece of tape off and overlapped it to create a straighter line.
 Tedious but necessary.
 I wasn’t about to spend my time painting if I didn’t get my lines straight.
 The end product would look awful.
 Good thing is the cream stripe is 1 1/2″ so we just used 1 1/2″ frog tape.
 There wasn’t an additional measurement between the top and the the bottom of the stripe.